tzsk/twify/README.md

   A simple tool to setup <a href="https://tailwindcss.com/">Tailwind CSS</a> in your fresh project with a Single Command.
 </p>

-## :fire: How It Works

-Here is a screen grab of how it looks.

 ![Twify](./assets/twify.png)

 ## :gift: Installation